Operation Fortune: Ruse de Guerre: Box office

-In United States, the film was released alongside Creed III and Demon Slayer: Kimetsu no Yaiba - To the Swordsmith Village, was projected to gross $3-6 million from 2,150 theaters in its opening weekend.
+In United States, the film was released alongside Creed III and Demon Slayer: Kimetsu no Yaiba – To the Swordsmith Village, was projected to gross $3–6 million from 2,168 theaters in its opening weekend.
 The film made $1 million on its first day, including $220,000 from Thursday night previews.
 It went on to debut to $3.1 million, finishing in seventh.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 52% based on 126 reviews, with an average rating of 5.6/10.
+On Rotten Tomatoes, the film has an approval rating of 51% based on 151 reviews, with an average rating of 5.6/10.
 The site's critical consensus reads, "Operation Fortune can't keep up with the best modern action movies, but it's got just enough firepower for viewers seeking a few undemanding thrills."
-On Metacritic, the film has a weighted average score of 50 out of 100, based on 31 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 51 out of 100, based on 35 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-John Li of Geek Culture gave it a rating of 7.4 out of 10, and praised the plot, making of the movie, and especially the character of Statham stating: "Fortune is probably not the most realistic character we’ve seen on the big screen (we don’t watch spy movies to believe their super abilities are existent in real life anyway), but you can bet he is oozing with charisma."
+John Li of Geek Culture gave it a rating of 7.4 out of 10, and praised the plot and Statham's character, stating: "Fortune is probably not the most realistic character we’ve seen on the big screen (we don’t watch spy movies to believe their super abilities are existent in real life anyway), but you can bet he is oozing with charisma."
 Pat Brown of Slant Magazine gave it 1 out of 4 and wrote: "Promising but failing to deliver the colorful characters and winding, breakneck plot of a caper, Operation Fortune may itself be a ruse, but it’s not a convincing one."